 So, what cruise did we end up booking?

-And now, arguably the most important factor – the cost.
+If we still haven't persuaded you, take a look at ten of our favourite photographs.
+And, arguably one of the most important factors – the cost.
 You can find a full breakdown of costs here, but our cruise alone cost $2000 per person.